 When Christianity came about the Gospels spread, the meaning of the elm took on new powerful meanings.
 The vine has become a symbol of Christ, who in the Bible states, “I am the vine and you are the branches”.
 It relates to the blood of Christ, especially concerning wine, obtained from the fruit of the vine.
 This wine is used to celebrate Mass, drank by those observing as a symbol of the blood of Christ.

-Due to its roots in Christianity, we’ve seen the elm tree extend out to other organizations such as the Knights Templar, who would add “…of the Elm” at the end of the title of their church’s names.
+Due to its roots in Christianity, we’ve seen it extend to other organizations such as the Knights Templar, who would add “…of the Elm” at the end of their church’s names.

 The Knights Templar look upon the elm as being a prophetic tree.
 Virgil displays the elm in the center of the atrium to access the cave of the Sibyl Cumana.
 It’s a tree of a clear vision, divination, and prophecy.

-The elm tree is firmly anchored into the earth, thanks to its strong roots.
-Because of this, the elm is a symbol for strength and longevity, who’s leaves are made into a bed for children – strengthening their bones and joints.
+It is firmly anchored into the earth, thanks to its strong roots.
+Because of this, the elm is a symbol for strength and longevity, whose leaves are made into a bed for children – strengthening their bones and joints.
 The elm is a magical tree, bringing order to chaos, courage to the fearful, and solutions to those facing difficulties.
 The elm is a great protector, exorcising evil, it’s seen planted in front of churches and houses as a good omen.
 The elm is the tree where people gathered to meditate under.

 The tree of dreams and dreams being a divine gift, the elm guides us in our asleep state’s journey.
-The elm tree serves as a great liberator as well, freeing us from our past, old beliefs, limitations, and touches our hearts – helping us to expand in consciousness and grow into something greater than ourselves.
+It serves as a great liberator as well, freeing us from our past, old beliefs, limitations, and touching our hearts – helping us to expand in consciousness and grow into something greater than ourselves.
 This is all made possible when we allow the elm to guides us in our dreams.

 The elm is the purifier, protector, and liberator – leading us to self-realization.
 Through the great elm tree, all of our fears and limitations are put to rest as we know our true potentials in this continuous cycle of birth and rebirth.